humdevs/humanitylink/README.md

 of the wallet yet so it's not your website that's not syncing.

 -The last nodes will be going live right now and should be online during the announcement.
-Currently there are 2 hard nodes with 1gb/s connection, 1 in Seoul and 1 in Seatle.
+Currently there are 2 hard nodes with 1gb/s connection, 1 in Seoul and 1 in Seattle.
 There are 4 hard nodes with 100mb/s connection, Oslo, Jakarta, Montreal and Sao Paolo.
 We are planning on adding 1 more 1gb/s node in Europe and 5 more 100mb/s nodes worldwide.